News

 Between the drop in temperatures and enforcement of the most recent COVID-19 mandates, this can mean a lot more time at home for all kids, especially those with a disability.
 For children with physical limitations, this time can be extremely isolating.
 To help quell the boredom during these times, parents should look to plan indoor activities for their child with CP, such as cooking, crafting, gaming and other activities that focus on building muscle strength and coordination.

 Decreasing temperatures bring inevitable winter illnesses.
 This can be more costly when dealing with compromised immune systems or other health disorders.
-Ensuring your child’s medical records are up to date and list the different medications your child takes is helpful in emergency medical situations, especially if you are traveling and can’t see your child’s primary care physician.
+Ensuring your child’s medical records are up to date and listing the different medications your child takes is helpful in emergency medical situations, especially if you are traveling and can’t see your child’s primary care physician.

 Lastly, cold weather can cause your child with cerebral palsy severe discomfort through further stiffness of muscles and joints, cramping, aching and more.
 Depending on the symptoms, additional medical action may need to be taken.
 Because every case of cerebral palsy is different, it’s important for parents to be observant of their child’s symptoms.
 Designate time to speak with your child’s doctor about anything you’ve noticed and possible treatments or solutions to help mitigate discomfort.